A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: Conclusions

 \section{Conclusions}

-This paper investigated the design of a STAR-RIS-assisted ISAC systems from a protocol-level perspective.
-By leveraging the full-space transmission and reflection capabilities of STAR-RISs, a two-stage ISAC protocol was proposed, in which a preparation phase supports direction estimation and communication, while a subsequent communication phase exploits the acquired angular information to enhance information transfer.
-Differently from most existing works, the system design explicitly takes into account the distinct roles of the two stages and jointly optimizes the corresponding transmission strategies.
+This paper investigated the robust design of STAR-RIS-assisted ISAC systems from a protocol-level perspective, addressing two fundamental challenges that limit practical deployments: DoA estimation uncertainty for outdoor users and partial knowledge of NLoS channel components.
+By leveraging the full-space transmission and reflection capabilities of STAR-RISs, a two-stage ISAC protocol was proposed, in which a preparation phase jointly supports DoA estimation and downlink communication, while a subsequent communication phase exploits the acquired angular information to enhance information transfer to both indoor and outdoor users.

-To capture the impact of sensing uncertainty on communication performance, the directions of outdoor users were modeled as random variables, and the average achievable rate was incorporated into the system design.
-A performance-balanced optimization problem was formulated, jointly optimizing the BS beamforming weights, the STAR-RIS transmission and reflection coefficients in both stages, and the metasurface partition between ES and TO modes, while explicitly enforcing STAR-RIS physical feasibility constraints and sensing-quality requirements.
-To tackle the resulting non-convex and mixed discrete–continuous problem, an efficient solution framework based on fractional programming, Lagrangian dual reformulation, successive convex approximation, and semidefinite relaxation was developed.
+Unlike most existing works that assume perfect instantaneous NLoS channel knowledge, the proposed framework characterizes the STAR-RIS-to-outdoor-user links through their long-term spatial covariance statistics, enabling a robust design that incorporates average communication performance into the optimization without requiring instantaneous NLoS CSI.
+The DoAs of outdoor users were modeled as Gaussian random variables whose variances are determined by the estimation accuracy, and both sources of uncertainty were jointly accounted for in the system design.

-Simulation results have demonstrated that the proposed design achieves a favorable trade-off between sensing accuracy and communication throughput, exhibiting a remarkable robustness against DOA estimation errors.
-Compared with conventional STAR-RIS-aided ISAC schemes that neglect protocol-level optimization or sensing uncertainties, the proposed framework provides consistent performance gains under both ideal and imperfect sensing conditions.
+A performance-balanced optimization problem was formulated, jointly optimizing the BS beamforming vectors, the STAR-RIS transmission and reflection coefficients in both stages, and the metasurface partition between energy-splitting and transmit-only modes, while explicitly enforcing STAR-RIS physical feasibility constraints and sensing-quality requirements.
+To tackle the resulting non-convex mixed discrete--continuous problem, a tailored alternating optimization framework was developed, combining fractional programming, Lagrangian dual reformulation, successive convex approximation, and semidefinite relaxation, with proven monotonic convergence to a stationary point.
+The computational complexity of the proposed algorithm was characterized in closed form, identifying the SDP-based STAR-RIS coefficient update as the dominant bottleneck.